Satoshi Hino, respected by not only fellow seiyuu but also by his fans due to his motherly personality, massive talent for voice acting and wits.

 Friendship with Shinnosuke Tachibana

-Wished to be more knowledgeable when it comes to English
+Wishes he was more knowledgeable when it comes to the English language

 As announced by Satoshi back in January 2015, he married fellow seiyuu Saki Nakajima.
 The couple had been dating for quite a few years and decided to tie the knot in late 2014.